MorpheusI0/assistml/readme.md

 ## Repository organization

-- **backend**: Main script is `backend/run.py`
+- **backend**: The core system that recommends implementations and configurations for new datasets.
+Main script is `backend/run.py`
-- **frontend**: Main script is `frontend/modules/assist_dashboard.py`
+- **frontend**: User interface to make the backend accessible and present its response.
+Main script is `frontend/run.py`
-- **repository**: Contains metadata to recreate the metadata repository
-- **source-code**: Contains the corresponding source code of the ML solutions described in the metadata repository.
-- **Experimental_Data.pdf**: Includes the full list of ML solutions recommended by AssistML for four different use cases, as well as their corresponding adapted ML solutions obtained by reusing the source code.
+- **ingestion**: A Pipeline which creates a metadata repository based on OpenML while utilizing MLSea.
+Main script is `ingestion/main.py`
+- **common**: Shared code between the frontend, backend and the ingestion.
+Contains the data models of the metadata repository and data transfer objects for the communication between the frontend and the backend.

 ## Reproducibility